 Important: The temporary IP address is only valid until the next time the module is initialized.
-For information on how to set the module's permanent IP address, see Ethernet 1 (page 54).
+For information on how to set the module's permanent IP address, see page 58.

 - 6 Close the ProSoft Discovery Service window.
-Enter the temporary IP address in the Ethernet address field of the Connection Setup dialog box, then click TEST CONNECTION to verify that the module is accessible with the current settings. - 7 If the Test Connection is successful, click CONNECT.
-The Diagnostics window is now accessible.
-See Using the Diagnostics Menu in ProSoft Configuration Builder (page 98) for more information.
+Enter the temporary IP address in the Ethernet address field of the Connection Setup dialog box, then click the TEST CONNECTION button to verify that the module is accessible with the current settings. - 7 If the Test Connection is successful, click CONNECT.
+The Diagnostics menu will display in the Diagnostics window.
+At this point, the module has been established on the Ethernet network with a unique IP address.

-6.4 Using the Diagnostics Menu in ProSoft Configuration Builder
+6.4 Connecting to the Diagnostics Menu in ProSoft Configuration Builder